Skip Ribbon Commands

 Preparing for your baby's arrival

 While waiting for the baby to arrive, there's plenty to do beyond shopping for cribs and car safety seats.
-Dads and partners can take an active role in touring the birth hospital, choosing a pediatrician, helping the pregnant partner make a birth plan and accompanying them to birthing and breastfeeding classes.
+Dads and partners can take an active role in touring the birth hospital and choosing a pediatrician, for example.
+They can help the pregnant partner make a birth plan and go with them to birthing and breastfeeding classes.

 The father or partner can also be a great birth coach.
-They can help the birthing parent with breathing and positioning during labor while paying attention to the signals they're giving about how much help they want from moment to moment.
+They can help the birthing parent with breathing and positioning during labor, paying attention to the signals they're giving about how much help they want from moment to moment.

 Skin-to-skin or "kangaroo" care

 As soon as the baby is born, fathers and partners can play an important role in skin-to-skin "kangaroo care" for the newborn.
 Ideally, the baby will go to their mother's chest as soon as possible to begin nursing.
-But not all situations are ideal, and if the mother requires medical attention, the father's may be the first chest the baby feels.
+But not all situations are ideal; if the mother needs medical attention after delivery, the father's may be the first chest the baby feels.

 Compared to newborns in bassinets in the first two hours after birth, a baby placed on their father's chest cries less, falls asleep sooner and shows less agitation.
-But whatever the situation, the mother will need care, and fathers have a chance to enjoy the closeness of their new baby while skin-to-skin.
+Whatever the situation, at some point the mother will need care, giving dads and partners a chance to enjoy the closeness of their new baby while skin-to-skin.

 In the event the newborn is in the neonatal intensive care unit (NICU), the father's role may become even more important.
 Among preterm infants in the NICU, babies with more involved fathers had better development at 3 years of age.